Funding Circle Review

 Your interest rate is determined by how much risk you pose to Funding Circle’s investors.
-To determine how risky you are, they look at factors such as your credit score, the type of business you run, the age of your business, and how long you want to borrow the funds, and the other terms of your loan (such as the term length).
+To determine how risky you are, they look at factors such as your credit score, the type of business you run, the age of your business, how long you want to borrow the funds, and the other terms of your loan (such as the term length).

 Aside from an origination fee and interest, the only fees you might be charged are fees for late payments and insufficient funds.
 This lender does not charge a fee for repaying your loan early.

-It’s important to note that in the past, a borrower’s interest rate was determined by the investors in an auction model.
+It’s important to note that, in the past, a borrower’s interest rate was determined by the investors in an auction model.
 However, as of September 2015, Funding Circle has switched to a fixed interest rate model.
 Now, Funding Circle chooses an interest rate for each borrower before the deal goes to auction.
-I am all for this change, as it means borrowers know their rates before their loan goes to funding, which makes comparisons easier.

 To begin the application process, you need to get “pre-qualified” for a loan, a word which here means, “see if your business meets Funding Circle’s minimum qualifications for funding.”.